 “Trade on the Silk Road played a significant role in the development of the civilizations of China, the Goguryeo Kingdom (Korea), Japan, the Indian subcontinent, Persia, Europe, the Horn of Africa and Arabia… Though silk was certainly the major trade item exported from China, many other goods were traded, as well as religions, syncretic philosophies, and various technologies.”

 Indeed, the Silk Road (202 BC to 1911) was a vast mechanism that coincided with a tributary system, which involved long-lasting trade relationships between the Ming Dynasty (1368 – 1644), the Qing Dynasty (1644 – 1911), and numerous neighboring countries.
-Furthermore, the Ming-era Treasure Voyages also helped create the enormous trade network.
+Furthermore, the Ming-era Treasure Voyages also helped create an enormous trade network.

 The practice of mutually beneficial interactions among trade partners played a significant role in shaping the region’s culture and affairs.
 For instance, kingdoms such as the Ryukyu Kingdom (Okinawa), Sukothai Kingdom (Thailand), and Ceylon (Sri Lanka) were participants in the Ming Dynasty’s tributary system and benefitted from their respective trade agreements.
 The linkage included many products, a few examples of which are: works of art, exotic spices, and techniques for distilling alcoholic beverages.

 Throughout the history of international trade among nations, practices of alcohol distillation would be passed on from one civilization to the next.
 Each nation or region added variations based on available ingredients and natural resources.
-For example, while its precise origin is debatable, Arrack represents a vast amount of distilled alcoholic beverages that is produced throughout Asia and the eastern Mediterranean.
+For example, while its precise origin is debatable, Arrack represents a vast amount of distilled alcoholic beverages that are produced throughout Asia and the eastern Mediterranean.

 “In central and Southern China, arrack is commonly made from rice while in Egypt it’s largely dates.
 In Mongolia it refers to a distillate from fermented milk, in Sri Lanka it’s largely made from the fermented sap of the coconut flower…”